 - Bees.

-Note: We do not recommend you use the Post Entry Biosecurity System on a mobile phone.
+Note: We do not recommend you use the Post Entry Biosecurity System on a mobile phone or tablet.
 Please use a desktop web browser to make a booking.

 We will only grant approval to your airline to uplift animals with a confirmed booking.